 Medicinal products metabolised by CYP3A4

 CYP3A4 inhibitors• Strong CYP3A4 inhibitors Co-administration of ketoconazole with ticagrelor increased the ticagrelor Cmax and AUC equal to 2.4-fold and 7.3-fold, respectively.
 The Cmax and AUC of the active metabolite were reduced by 89% and 56%, respectively.
-Other strong inhibitors of CYP3A4 (clarithromycin, nefazodone, ritonavir, and atazanavir) would be expected to have similar effects and their concomitant use with Brilique is contraindicated (see section 4.3 and 4.4).• Moderate CYP3A4 inhibitors Co-administration of diltiazem with ticagrelor increased the ticagrelor Cmax by 69% and AUC to 2.7 fold and decreased the active metabolite Cmax by 38% and AUC was unchanged.
+Other strong inhibitors of CYP3A4 (clarithromycin, nefazodone, ritonavir, and atazanavir) would be expected to have similar effects and therefore concomitant use of strong CYP3A4 inhibitors with Brilique is contraindicated (see section 4.3).• Moderate CYP3A4 inhibitors Co-administration of diltiazem with ticagrelor increased the ticagrelor Cmax by 69% and AUC to 2.7 fold and decreased the active metabolite Cmax by 38% and AUC was unchanged.
 There was no effect of ticagrelor on diltiazem plasma levels.
 Other moderate CYP3A4 inhibitors (e.g. amprenavir, aprepitant, erythromycin and fluconazole) would be expected to have a similar effect and can as well be co-administered with Brilique.

 CYP3A inducersCo-administration of rifampicin with ticagrelor decreased ticagrelor Cmax and AUC by 73% and 86%, respectively.
 The Cmax of the active metabolite was unchanged and the AUC was decreased by 46%, respectively.
-Other CYP3A inducers (e.g. phenytoin, carbamazepine and phenobarbital) would be expected to decrease the exposure to Brilique as well.
-Co-administration of ticagrelor with potent CYP3A inducers may decrease exposure and efficacy of ticagrelor (see section 4.4).
+Other CYP3A inducers (e.g. phenytoin, carbamazepine and phenobarbital) would be expected to decrease the exposure to ticagrelor as well.
+Co-administration of ticagrelor with potent CYP3A inducers may decrease exposure and efficacy of ticagrelor therefore their concomitant use with Brilique is discouraged.

 Cyclosporine (P-gp and CYP3A inhibitor)Co-administration of cyclosporine (600 mg) with ticagrelor increased ticagrelor Cmax and AUC equal to 2.3-fold and 2.8-fold, respectively.
 The AUC of the active metabolite was increased by 32% and Cmax was decreased by 15% in the presence of cyclosporine.
-No data are available on concomitant use of Brilique with other drugs that also are potent P-glycoprotein (P-gp) inhibitors and moderate CYP3A4 inhibitors (e.g. verapamil, quinidine) that also may increase ticagrelor exposure.
-If the association cannot be avoided, their concomitant use should be made with caution (see section 4.4).
+No data are available on concomitant use of ticagrelor with other active substances that also are potent P-glycoprotein (P-gp) inhibitors and moderate CYP3A4 inhibitors (e.g. verapamil, quinidine) that also may increase ticagrelor exposure.
+If the association cannot be avoided, their concomitant use should be made with caution.

 Effects of ticagrelor on other medicinal products